zenecture/neuroflow/README.md

 val net = Network(Input(2) :: Hidden(3, fn) :: Output(1, fn) :: Nil)
 ```

 The whole architecture of the net is defined here.
-For instance, we want to use a sigmoid activation function `fn` for our hidden and output layers.
+We want to use a sigmoid activation function `fn` for our hidden and output layers.
 Optionally, we could provide a `NetSettings` instance to force numeric gradients or disable verbosity.
 If we would need a more complex net, we would simply stack layers and functions:

 ```scala
 val fn = Sigmoid.apply